 Knit, Step 4:

-Bring the right needle tip under the working yarn and begin to form a counterclockwise loop around it.
+Bring the right needle tip over the working yarn and begin to form a counterclockwise loop around it.

 Knit, Step 5: